Applicants are strongly encouraged to read the entire guidelines prior to submitting

 - VentureWell strives to notify applicants of the status of their proposals via email within 60 days of the submission deadline.
 In most cases, proposals are either funded or rejected.

 - Occasionally, reviewers invite a team to resubmit their proposal in a future cycle for re-consideration, after certain concerns or questions are addressed.
 Applicants invited by reviewers to resubmit should contact VentureWell to discuss the reviewer feedback in detail and make sure they understand the questions and concerns raised.
 Resubmitted proposals must specify how previous concerns have been addressed.

 We anticipate that 15-20% of received proposals will be approved for Stage 1.
-If accepted, initial grant funding will not be disbursed until the team has committed to participate in the required Stage 1 workshop.

 If your proposal is approved